 - The diploma is 9.75" X 12.5"

-- Diplomas are not mailed if you have an outstanding financial obligation to the University.
-If you clear the financial obligation, you must notify the Office of the Registrar.
+- Diplomas are not mailed if you have an outstanding financial obligation to the university.
+Once you clear the financial obligation, you must notify the Office of the Registrar.

-- Diplomas are held from one year after the conferral date.
-After that time you will need a replacement diploma.
+- Diplomas are held for one year after the conferral date.
+After that, you will need a replacement diploma.